Shinyn/MattiasFrontend1/data/dev/content/md/README-Mattias.md

 1. Clicking the "Välj Parameter" button more than once will multiply the elements in the list by amount of clicks
 2. Clicking "Visa Grupp" twice will clear the list of elements

+- It's a little funny that the first problem can be solved with the second problem 😅

 ---